Short rank-metric codes and scattered subspaces: Preliminaries

 The dual code of $\cC$ is defined to be:

 where $\cdot$ is the standard scalar product of $\F^n_{q^m}$.

 Finally, concerning with equivalence of codes there are few ways to introduce this notion.
 Here, we only consider equivalences of codes given by linear isometries of the ambient space $\F_{q^m}^n$ (for more details see \cite{Berger}).
-More precisely, we say that two $[n,k,d]_{q^m/q}$ codes $\cC_1, \cC_2$ are \textit{(linearly) equivalent} if there exists $A\in \GL(n,q)$ such that
+More precisely, we say that two $[n,k,d]_{q^m/q}$ codes $\cC_1, \cC_2$ are \textit{(linearly) equivalent} if there exist $A\in \GL(n,q)$ and $a\in\F_{q^m}^*$ such that

 The class of all (linearly) equivalent $[n,k,d]_{q^m/q}$ codes will be indicated by $\textfrak{C}[n,k,d]_{q^m/q}$.